zed-industries/docs/languages/elixir.md

 ### Formatting with Mix

-[Mix](https://hexdocs.pm/mix/Mix.html) is often used to format Elixir code.
-With the following snippet in your `settings.json` file, Zed will format Elixir files on save:
+If you prefer to format your code with [Mix](https://hexdocs.pm/mix/Mix.html), use the following snippet in your `settings.json` file to configure it as an external formatter.
+Formatting will occur on file save.

 ```json
 {